OPROSVOs/frensync/README.md

 * ~~Test with other servers ([NSredux](https://github.com/iBoonie/namesyncredux))~~ done
 * ~~Some settings don't apply without reloading after (read-only, persona), needs testing~~ done
 * qp.php rm.php: Delete data after some time
-* cleanup tha master server list thing as this is not changing anytime
+* cleanup the master server list as this is not changing anytime
 * validate timestamps with post timestamps
 * cleanup